T351 - Summer Week 5

 For the web:

-- I usually use H.264 for at the "good" quality setting.
-If the file size is too large, I dial the data rate back or scale it down to 1280 x 720.
+- H.264 is a good web delivery format.
+The "best" setting proivdes the highest quality but sometimes the file size is too large.
+If so, try using about 80% compression at the "good" quality setting.
+If the file size is still too large, dial the data rate back even more or scale it down to 1280 x 720.

 For Standard definition DVD: